lemon-shark-25/my-c-libraries/string_utils/doc.md

+# THE IMPLEMENTATION HAS CHANGED AND THIS DOC IS NO LONGER VALID
 # String Utils Library Documentation

 A minimal, memory-safe C string library that handles dynamic allocation internally.
 The user interacts only with char* strings and does not need to manage memory manually for temporary operations.

 ## Functions
+- [x] 0.
+String *createString(const char *text)
+Description: Creates a pointer to a string with the given text.

+Parameters:
+text — pointer to a string previously returned by a library function (stringCopy, stringConcat, reverseString, etc.).

+Returns:
+Nothing.
 - [ ] 1. int stringLength(const char *text)

 Description: Returns the length of a null-terminated string.